DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/README.md

 * [Using the Reporter Development Version](#using-the-reporter-development-version)
 * [Publishing the Reporter to npm](#publishing-the-reporter-to-npm)

+> You can also specify a reporter object in the [TestCafe programming interface](../../using-testcafe/programming-interface/runner.md#specifying-a-custom-reporter).
+However, a reporter plugin is easier to reuse and maintain.

 ## Generating a Reporter Project

 First, install [Yeoman](http://yeoman.io) and `generator-testcafe-reporter` using [npm](https://www.npmjs.com/).